miraemilia/citybikes/README.md

 - integration tests for backend
 - improved validation in backend
 - Jest tests for frontend
+- filtering stations in frontend
+- caching enabled to somewhat speed up data import from csv

 ## TODO:
 - more comprehensive testing
 - better exception handling
-- formatting date in journey list
 - faster import into database (-> use bigger data files)

 ### What next?
-- station search
 - stations on map
 - handling multiple full csv files
 - prettier UI